silviapoletti/Universal-Adversarial-Perturbation-starring-Frank-Wolfe/README.md

 # Universal Adversarial Perturbation starring Frank-Wolfe

 The main goal of this project is to analyze different Stochastic Gradient Free Frank-Wolfe algorithms for producing Universal Adversarial Perturbations.
-These perturbations are designed to fool advanced convolutional neural networks for the classification task on the MNIST dataset.</br>
+These perturbations are designed to fool advanced convolutional neural networks on the classification task performed over the MNIST dataset.

 The algorithms we analyzed are based on Anit Kumar Sahu and Soummya Kar [paper](https://www.researchgate.net/publication/343733027_Decentralized_Zeroth-Order_Constrained_Stochastic_Optimization_Algorithms_Frank-Wolfe_and_Variants_With_Applications_to_Black-Box_Adversarial_Attacks), and they are: